 Write & Roam travels to the Buddhist Kingdom of Bhutan,

-April 8-20, 2026
+March 8-20, 2026

 Via Delhi, India, with optional Golden Triangle Tour (Delhi, Agra, Jaipur)

 This tour is for those who want to witness a world rarely seen.
 As most people only travel here once in a lifetime, I have arranged an exquisite journey, with time to explore inner and outer worlds, in the most unexpected of places on the planet.
+Come to both countries and receive a substantial discount.
+Details, itinerary and pricing below.

 Roam the sacred paths and write what arises on the journey.
 This is Write & Roam Bhutan 2024